lavalink-devs/Lavalink/IMPLEMENTATION.md

 * Unix timestamp in milliseconds.
 * Track position in milliseconds.
 Omitted if not playing anything.
 * `connected` is true when connected to the voice gateway.
+* `ping` represents the number of milliseconds between heartbeat and ack.
+Could be `-1` if not connected.
 ```json
 {
     "op": "playerUpdate",